Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Broken builds are detected quickly.
 - [x] Know immediately how a check-in affected the build.
 - [ ] Readability of code is improved.
-- [x] The software is generally kept in a buildable state.
+- [x] The Software is generally kept in a buildable state.

 _[⬆ Back to Top](#table-of-contents)_